-This number includes 40,86 51 (Female: 15,154) child ren and 9,530 (Female: 3,091) youth.
-Beneficiaries were also grouped under: - Outreach (34,461) - Referral children (1,808) - Children in prison (432) - Children from families (4,914) - Child/youth network members (607) The evaluation team also n indicator was listed as 29,9 - oort, the target for this Number of trainings provided to other 3PC partners 9 23 There were 23 trainings provided to other 3PC partners with a total of 238 participants.
+This number includes 40,86 3,091) youth.
+Beneficiaries were also gro - Outreach (34,461) - Referral children (1,808) - Children in prison (432) - Children from families (4,9 - Child/youth network men uped under: 914) ren and 9,530 (Female: The evaluation team also notes that in Hackett's report, the target for this indicator was listed as 29,900.
+Number of trainings provided to other 3PC partners 9 23 There were 23 trainings provided to other 3PC partners with a total of 238 participants.
 Topics conducted included IEC development, children with disability, alcohol, ChildSafe/ child protection, IPSS, the right of children, child conflict with law, storytelling, reintegration, case management, microenterprise, child safe organization.
-Number of exchange visits to other 3PC partner 54 64 04 Quality service capacity of CSOs is increased by 2014 Total number of exchange visits stands at 64, up from 51 in Hackett's 2014 report. increased by 2014 Number of trainings provided 120 100 In Hackett's 2014 report, FI was reported to have provided regular training to CSOs, for a total of 75 trainings.
-The figure 100 includes trainings to 3PC partners as well as non-3PC CSOs and also local authorities (CCWC).
-Number of training participants 1,200 1,539 In Hackett's 2014 report, the number of training participants was 1086.
-The currently reported number of participants compared to the number of trainings since then seems to indicate the average number of participants per training has increased.
-Number of support visits 72 76 There were reportedly 76 s program, conducted by FI. upport visits to CSOs dui ring 3 years of the Number of SoPs developed 6 7
+Number of exchange visits to other 3PC partner 54 64 04 Quality service capacity of CSOs is increased by 2014 Total number of exchange report. visits stands at 64, up fro m 51 in Hackett's 2014 increased by 2014 Number of trainings provided 120 100 In Hackett's 2014 report, FI CSOs, for a total of 75 train partners as well as non-3PC ings.
+The figure 100 inclu udes trainings to 3PC Number of training participants 1,200 1,539 In Hackett's 2014 report, the number of training participants was 108 currently reported number of participants compared to the number of trainings since then seems to indicate the average number of participation training has increased.
+Number of support visits 72 76 There were reportedly 76 s program, conducted by FI. upport visits to CSOs du ring 3 years of the Number of SoPs developed 6 7